mlundh/QuadSys/README.md

 # QuadFC

 is a flight controller for quadcopters.
-It is designed to be easy to port to any mcu that can run FreeRTOS, but the only port currently availible is for the arduino due with certain peripherals.
+It is designed to be easy to port to any mcu that can run FreeRTOS, currently there are two ports availible, one for the arduino due with certain peripherals, and one for the custom Titan stm32 based board.
 It is also designed for modularity, and the modules themselfs can easily be used for someting other than quadcopter control.

 # QuadGS